 What support will I receive?

-District Interns receive assistance and guidance from experienced Mentors throughout the entire program.
+District Interns receive assistance and guidance from experienced Instructional Faculty Lead Mentors throughout the entire program.
 All District Interns complete the Professional Development Plan in a supportive and collaborative cohort group.

 Where are the District Interns assigned?

-District Interns may be selected by any school in the Los Angeles Unified School District.
+District Interns are not assigned but may be selected by any school in the Los Angeles Unified School District, based on the needs of the District.
+Eligibility is not a guarantee of employment.

 Are transcripts available?